 - Tajikistan is an important value attractor in Central Asia.
-It has well established trade relations with the neighboring countries, e.g. China and Mongolia, Kazakhstan, Russia; - Tajikistan actively trades in non-bulk commodities (about 90% of total trade exchange) and therefore has considerable potential for developing LOGMOS services.
-However, provided that the trade volumes in eastbound direction dominate that in the westbound, it is important to attract additional transit trade to make this service sustainable in the longer term; - the trade of Tajikistan with Europe and TRACECA countries contribute to 21% in the potential trade exchange.
-The trade flows are close to balance (133.8 and 171.5 th tons for exports and imports, respectively) and include a considerable share of potentially containerizable goods.
+It has well-established trade relations with its neighbouring countries, e.g. China and Mongolia, Kazakhstan, Russia. - Tajikistan trades actively in non-bulk commodities (about 90% of total trade exchange) and therefore has considerable potential for developing LOGMOS services.
+However, given that trade volumes in an eastbound direction dominate that of the westbound direction, it is important to attract additional transit trade to make this service sustainable in the long term. - Tajikistan's trade with Europe and TRACECA countries make up 21% of the potential trade exchange.
+Trade flows are close to balance (133.8 and 171.5 th. tonnes for exports and imports, respectively) and include a considerable share of potentially containerizable goods.